Bob's auto-bio. |

-I was born in Cleveland Ohio, in December 1957.
+I was born in Cleveland Ohio, in December 1957, nicely timed for the December's full moon.
 Growing up there in the early 60's the music I heard was rock 'n roll, Motown, and other crafty pop music on the radio.
 At home it was mostly the Beatles because my mother was crazy about them.
 The first record I remember asking my parents to buy for me was Surfin' Bird by the Trashmen, in 1963.
 Even as a small child I was very interested in how records sounded, how on some records the sound of the room was very noticeable but not on others, wondered why some records sounded 'clear', others 'cloudy'.
-I remember being just tall enough to stand on a wooden box in front of my parents' wooden radio / record player cabinet and look inside at the record turning as I listened, enjoying the music on its emotional level while simultaneously dissecting the sounds and wondering about them.
+I remember being just tall enough to stand on a little stool in front of my parents' wooden radio / record player cabinet and look inside at the record turning as I listened, enjoying the music on its emotional level while simultaneously dissecting the sounds and wondering about them.
 I knew what records I wanted to hear by the way the grooves looked, which mystified my parents and other adults, but it's obvious if you look and listen enough!
 I also spent many hours slowly turning the dial on the shortwave radio bands, which in those days were dense with otherwordly, ever-mutating noises and voices sounding like they came from other planets.

 With my older sister Rose I'd go on expeditions to abandoned houses in the neighborhood, explore the sewer systems, mysterious, green ravines, distant parks whose names we didn't know, we often felt as if we were on the verge of some unknown, unimagined discovery.
 I still feel that way!